-(3) This information is based on a Schedule 13G/A dated as of December 31, 2021 and filed on February 1, 2022.
-The shares listed in the table are beneficially owned by the following subsidiaries of BlackRock, Inc.: BlackRock Advisors, LLC; BlackRock Asset Management Canada Limited; BlackRock Fund Advisors; BlackRock Institutional Trust Company; National Association; BlackRock Financial Management, Inc.; and BlackRock Investment Management, LLC.
-BlackRock, Inc. has sole voting power with respect to 595,590 shares and sole dispositive power with respect to 605,626 shares.
+(3) This information is based on a Schedule 13G/A dated as of December 31, 2022 and filed on February 1, 2023.
+The shares listed in the table are beneficially owned by the following subsidiaries of BlackRock, Inc.: BlackRock Advisors, LLC; Aperio Group, LLC; BlackRock Asset Management Canada Limited; BlackRock Fund Advisors; BlackRock Institutional Trust Company, National Association; BlackRock Financial Management, Inc.; and BlackRock Investment Management, LLC.
+BlackRock, Inc. has sole voting power with respect to 561,754 of the listed shares and sole dispositive power with respect to all of the listed shares.